A manometer is a tool to measure pressure in closed systems. Manometers measure different types of pressure, absolute

-To know about multivariable pressure transmitters, you can read the Visaya Article here
+To know about multivariable pressure transmitters, you can read our article here

 Manometer calibration equipment

 To calibrate a manometer, we shall need a reference device with higher accuracy than the device under test.
 We can use a digital pressure transmitter or even another manometer, as long as it has better accuracy.